Rio Hondo College logo

 This course is first in a sequence of courses for undergraduate preparation for biology majors.
 The course covers principles and applications of prokaryotic and eukaryotic cell structure and function, biological molecules, homeostasis, cell reproduction and its controls, molecular genetics, classical/Mendelian genetics, cell metabolism including photosynthesis and respiration, and cellular communication.
 Additional areas of focus include evolution and ecology.
 The laboratory portion of the course applies the processes of scientific inquiry and experimental design to the study of biological concepts focusing on observations, experimentation, record keeping, data collection and analysis, and presentation of outcomes.
 The course sequence also provides excellent preparation for students who intend to pursue post-graduate studies in the medical sciences.

-ET 290 - Cooperative Work Experience/Internship for Environmental Technology Related FieldsM1.0
+ET 290 - Work Experience Education/Internship for Environmental Technology-Related FieldsM1.0

-ET 290 - Cooperative Work Experience/Internship for Environmental Technology Related Fields (1.0 units)
+ET 290 - Work Experience Education/Internship for Environmental Technology-Related Fields (1.0 units)

 Advisory:It is advised that students be able to engage in written composition at a college level, read college-level texts, and have knowledge of elementary algebra concepts.